GWphua/aws-notes/README.md

 ### AWS Local Zones

 - Places AWS compute, storage, database, and other selected AWS services closer to end users to run latency-sensitive applications.
-- Extend your VPC to more locations
+- Extend your Virtual Private Cloud (VPC) to more locations
   - Extension of an AWS Region
 - Compatible with EC2, RDS, ECS, EBS, ElastiCache, Direct Connect, etc.